matplotlib/matplotlib/doc/users/interactive.rst

 to build customized data exploration tools.

-Matplotlib ships with :ref:`backends <what-is-a-backend>` binding to several GUI toolkits (Qt, Tk, Wx, Gtk, OSX, js) and third party packages provide bindings to `kivy
+Matplotlib ships with :ref:`backends <what-is-a-backend>` binding to several GUI toolkits (Qt, Tk, Wx, GTK, macOS, JavaScript) and third party packages provide bindings to `kivy
 <https://github.com/kivy-garden/garden.matplotlib>`__ and `Jupyter Lab
 <https://github.com/matplotlib/ipympl>`__.
 For the figures to be